DETAILED ACTION

 It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify Wu to further comprise a non-transitory processor-readable medium having stored thereon processor-executable instructions configured to cause a processor of a user equipment (UE) to provide information regarding breathing patterns of a user during exercise by performing operations, in view of the teachings of Lu, as such a modification would have been merely a substitution of the processing device of Wu for the wearable computing device of Lu as this would aid in providing a sports training based wearable device.

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify Wu, as modified by Lu hereinabove, such that the operations further comprise determining a type of current exercise performed by the user based on the received sensor input, in view of the teachings of Niehaus, as this would aid in providing activity metrics indicative of the user’s performance with respect to the specific type of exercise identified from the output of the sensors (para.
-[0006, 0034]).
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify Wu, as modified by Lu and Krans hereinabove, such that the method comprises dynamically updating the target breathing pattern in response to detecting, from the sensor input, a change in the type of current exercise during an exercise session, in view of the teachings of Iliffe-Moon, as this would aid in setting/dynamically changing the entrainment target based on the mode/physical activity of the user.

-Regarding claim 27, Wu, as modified by Lu and Niehaus hereinabove, discloses the non-transitory processor-readable medium of claim 26, wherein the sensor input provides information regarding user body movements (“gravity sensor … body movement information”, para.
+Regarding claim 27, Wu, as modified by Lu, Krans, and Iliffe-Moon hereinabove, discloses the non-transitory processor-readable medium of claim 26, wherein the sensor input provides information regarding user body movements (“gravity sensor … body movement information”, para.
 [0017-0018, 0021]), wherein determining the type of the current exercise is based on the received sensor input from the exercise sensor (“instant physiological status information 11”, para.
 [0017-0018, 0021] & Niehaus, para.
 [0033-0034, 0052]).

-Regarding claim 29, Wu, as modified by Lu and Niehaus hereinabove, discloses the non-transitory processor-readable medium of claim 26, wherein the stored processor-executable instructions are configured to cause a processor of the UE to perform operations further comprising: receiving contextual information indicating a context in which the user is performing the current exercise (“actual environment status”, para.
+Regarding claim 29, Wu, as modified by Lu, Krans, and Iliffe-Moon hereinabove, discloses the non-transitory processor-readable medium of claim 26, wherein the stored processor-executable instructions are configured to cause a processor of the UE to perform operations further comprising: receiving contextual information indicating a context in which the user is performing the current exercise (“actual environment status”, para.
 [0040]); and determine the target breathing pattern further based on the received contextual information (“target breathing waveform according to the instant physiological status information 11 and a pre-stored default breathing waveform”; “generates the default breathing waveform … according to … 21 … 11”, para.
 [0022, 0040]).

-Regarding claim 28, Wu, as modified by Lu and Niehaus hereinabove, discloses the non-transitory processor-readable medium of claim 26.
-Wu, as modified by Lu and Niehaus hereinabove, does not disclose wherein: the stored processor-executable instructions are configured to cause a processor of the UE to perform operations further comprising receiving user body movement information from the exercise sensor indicating which of a first and a second part of the current exercise the user is currently performing; and the stored processor-executable instructions are configured to cause a processor of the UE to perform operations such that: the target breathing pattern includes a first breathing pattern associated with the first part of the current exercise and a second breathing pattern different from the first breathing pattern and associated with the second part of the current exercise; determining differences between the target breathing pattern appropriate for the current exercise performed by the user and the current breathing pattern of the user comprises determining differences between the target breathing pattern appropriate for the first and second parts of the current exercise and the current breathing pattern of the user during the first and second parts of the current exercise; and providing information to the user comprises providing information to the user regarding differences between the target breathing pattern appropriate for the first and second parts of the current exercise and the current breathing pattern of the user during the first and second parts of the current exercise.
+Regarding claim 28, Wu, as modified by Lu, Krans, and Iliffe-Moon hereinabove, discloses the non-transitory processor-readable medium of claim 26.
+Wu, as modified by Lu, Krans, and Iliffe-Moon hereinabove, does not disclose wherein: the stored processor-executable instructions are configured to cause a processor of the UE to perform operations further comprising receiving user body movement information from the exercise sensor indicating which of a first and a second part of the current exercise the user is currently performing; and the stored processor-executable instructions are configured to cause a processor of the UE to perform operations such that: the target breathing pattern includes a first breathing pattern associated with the first part of the current exercise and a second breathing pattern different from the first breathing pattern and associated with the second part of the current exercise; determining differences between the target breathing pattern appropriate for the current exercise performed by the user and the current breathing pattern of the user comprises determining differences between the target breathing pattern appropriate for the first and second parts of the current exercise and the current breathing pattern of the user during the first and second parts of the current exercise; and providing information to the user comprises providing information to the user regarding differences between the target breathing pattern appropriate for the first and second parts of the current exercise and the current breathing pattern of the user during the first and second parts of the current exercise.

 However, Bullens directed to a device and method for automatically setting a threshold for detecting a physiological event discloses wherein: the stored processor-executable instructions are configured to cause a processor (microprocessor 54 and signal processor 60, fig. 2) of the UE (10, fig. 2) to perform operations (para.
 [0028]) further comprising receiving user body movement information from the exercise sensor (sensors 70, fig. 2) indicating which of a first and a second part of the current exercise the user is currently performing (“sensors 70 include an activity sensor for monitoring the physical activity of the patient”; “activity signal will immediately …resting state … active state”, para.
 [0021, 0030-0032]); and the stored processor-executable instructions are configured to cause a processor of the UE to perform operations (para.
 [0028]) such that: the target breathing pattern (normal respiration rate response template 325, para.
 [0036], as seen in fig. 4) includes a first breathing pattern associated with the first part of the current exercise (“respiration rate at a first activity level 315 … lower activity level … walking”, para.
 [0036], fig. 4) and a second breathing pattern different from the first breathing pattern and associated with the second part of the current exercise (“respiration rate at … second activity level 320 … higher activity level … jogging or cycling … substantially different”, para.
 [0036], fig. 4); determining differences between the target breathing pattern appropriate for the current exercise performed by the user and the current breathing pattern of the user (as seen in fig. 4) comprises determining differences between the target breathing pattern appropriate for the first and second parts of the current exercise and the current breathing pattern of the user during the first and second parts of the current exercise (“detection of a deviation from the normal respiration rate response template 325 … increase in the respiration response … falls outside a predetermined range 335”; “measured respiration rate is determined to deviate from the stored template”, para.
 [0036-0038, 0041-0043], as seen in figs. 4-5); and providing information to the user comprises providing information to the user regarding differences between the target breathing pattern appropriate for the first and second parts of the current exercise and the current breathing pattern of the user during the first and second parts of the current exercise (“physiological events or changes in monitored physiological conditions may be defined as triggering conditions for a patient alarm to be generated by IMD 10”; “thresholds … triggering a patient alarm”, para.
 [0020, 0023]).
 Bullens further discloses that the respiration rate response to an increase in activity level is used in setting a thoracic impedance measurement threshold for detecting a worsening pulmonary edema condition, that the deviation from this normal response may correspond to abnormal breathing associated with heart failure, and that the increase in the respiration rate response to activity may reflect shortness of breath due to increased thoracic congestion (para.
 [0021, 0035-0037]).

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify Wu, as modified by Lu and Niehaus hereinabove, such that the stored processor-executable instructions are configured to cause a processor of the UE to perform operations further comprising receiving user body movement information from the exercise sensor indicating which of a first and a second part of the current exercise the user is currently performing; and the stored processor-executable instructions are configured to cause a processor of the UE to perform operations such that: the target breathing pattern includes a first breathing pattern associated with the first part of the current exercise and a second breathing pattern different from the first breathing pattern and associated with the second part of the current exercise; determining differences between the target breathing pattern appropriate for the current exercise performed by the user and the current breathing pattern of the user comprises determining differences between the target breathing pattern appropriate for the first and second parts of the current exercise and the current breathing pattern of the user during the first and second parts of the current exercise; and providing information to the user comprises providing information to the user regarding differences between the target breathing pattern appropriate for the first and second parts of the current exercise and the current breathing pattern of the user during the first and second parts of the current exercise, in view of the teachings of Bullens, as this would aid in detecting abnormal breathing and a worsening pulmonary edema condition based on the respiration rate response to exercise.
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify Wu, as modified by Lu, Krans, and Iliffe-Moon hereinabove, such that the stored processor-executable instructions are configured to cause a processor of the UE to perform operations further comprising receiving user body movement information from the exercise sensor indicating which of a first and a second part of the current exercise the user is currently performing; and the stored processor-executable instructions are configured to cause a processor of the UE to perform operations such that: the target breathing pattern includes a first breathing pattern associated with the first part of the current exercise and a second breathing pattern different from the first breathing pattern and associated with the second part of the current exercise; determining differences between the target breathing pattern appropriate for the current exercise performed by the user and the current breathing pattern of the user comprises determining differences between the target breathing pattern appropriate for the first and second parts of the current exercise and the current breathing pattern of the user during the first and second parts of the current exercise; and providing information to the user comprises providing information to the user regarding differences between the target breathing pattern appropriate for the first and second parts of the current exercise and the current breathing pattern of the user during the first and second parts of the current exercise, in view of the teachings of Bullens, as this would aid in detecting abnormal breathing and a worsening pulmonary edema condition based on the respiration rate response to exercise.

 Conclusion